 So many of these notgeld were so colourful, that it was inevitable that collectors would soon become interested in them - investing time and effort in research and cataloguing and better understanding why they came about and why their issues were so prolific.
 Slight variants in the pieces make notgeld collecting so interesting!!
 (Can you spot the differences?)

 Apart from metal issues, notgeld was usually made of paper.
-Occasionally it was issued in other forms, including card, silk, linen, jute, chamois leather, leather, aluminium foil, velvet and by using such things as playing cards (spielkarton) or compressed coal dust (as below)!!
+Occasionally it was issued in other forms, including card, silk, linen, jute, chamois leather, leather, aluminium foil, velvet and by using such things as playing cards (spielkarton), different types of fuel and food ration cards (lebensmittelkarten), postcards, photographs and even compressed coal dust (as below)!!!